vramework/vramework/packages/cli/README.md

-# Vramework CLI
+# Pikku CLI

-This package is part of @vramework/mono and is responsible for all the intropsection and file generations.
+This package is part of @pikku/mono and is responsible for all the intropsection and file generations.